-The first step in protecting yourself against identity theft is knowing where and how you could be vulnerable.
+The first step in protecting yourself against identity

+theft is knowing where and how you could be vulnerable.
 Identity theft can be divided into several categories.

-• Financial identity theft is by far the most common category.
-In this type, the thief uses stolen credentials to access a person's monetary assets.
-This can be something as straightforward as a stolen ATM card, for example.
-A more elaborate scheme is one in which a thief takes out loans under the stolen identity.
+Financial identity theft is by far

+the most common category.
+In

+this type, the thief uses stolen

+credentials to access a person's

+monetary assets.
+This can be

+something as straightforward as

+a stolen ATM card, for

+example.
+A more elaborate

+scheme is one in which a thief

+takes out loans under the stolen

+identity.

 Many identity thieves are seeking a borrowed identity.
-For example, an undocumented worker or a person wanting to remain anonymous might use a stolen name, Social Security number, and date of birth in order to get a job or open a bank account.
+For example, a person might use a stolen name, Social Security number, and date of birth in order to get a job or open a bank account.
 This kind of activity can go on for years undetected, especially when the thief wishes to keep a low profile.
-Even though in some cases this causes no negative effects, it can leave a person legally or financially liable.
+Even though in some cases this causes no negative effects, it can leave a person (whose information was stolen) legally or financially liable.